 Keep the area around your blood oranges clear of weeds to prevent them from absorbing the nutrients the new trees need to thrive.

 Blood Orange Tree Care

-Water once a week once blood orange trees have become established, keeping moist, not wet.
-Skip watering during rainy periods and feed three to four times a year with an organic fertilizer, working it into the soil around the tree and watering in well or using a liquid fertilizer according to the manufacturer’s instructions every second or third watering.
+Water once a week when blood orange trees have become established, keeping the soil moist, not wet.
+Skip watering during rainy periods.
+Feed the tree three to four times a year with an organic fertilizer, working it into the soil around the tree and watering in well.
+You can use a liquid fertilizer according to the manufacturer’s instructions every second or third watering.
 Blood orange trees require plenty of iron, manganese and zinc to produce healthy fruit, so don’t be stingy with the feeding.
 Yellow leaves may indicate a lack of fertilization or overwatering.